What is ethical hacking?

-Once the systems are accessed, it is crucial for the hacker to deploy backdoors (allows the hacker to access the system in the future) and payload (activities after the system had been accessed) in the systems.
+Once the systems are accessed, it is crucial for the hacker to deploy backdoors (allow the hacker to access the system in the future) and payload (activities after the system had been accessed) in the systems.

 After the system has been disrupted, the hacker deletes traces of unauthorized access and activities, as the breach can be identified.
 This step is undertaken especially by white hat hackers to mimic the approach of black hat hackers.